codingjoe/django-select2/docs/index.rst

     ]

-``django-select2`` **requires** a persistent cache backend.
+``django-select2`` requires a cache backend which is **persistent** across all application servers..

 **This means that the** :class:`.DummyCache` **backend will not work!**

-The default cache backend is :class:`.LocMemCache`, which is persistent and will work fine as long as your database can keep up with the requests.
+The default cache backend is :class:`.LocMemCache`, which is persistent across a single node.
+For projects with a single application server this will work fine, however you will run into issues when you scale up into multiple servers.

-Below is an example setup using Redis for projects with heavier cache requirements:
+Below is an example setup using Redis, which is a solution that works for multi-server setups:

 Make sure you have a Redis server up and running::